 The City of Kenton (the City) is a home rule municipal corporation established under the laws of the State of Ohio.
 The City operates under the council-mayor form of government.
 The Mayor is the chief executive and administrative officer and is elected for a four year term.
 He is responsible for carrying out the policies and ordinances of council, for overseeing the day-to-day operations of the City and for appointing the Safety/Service Director, Income Tax Administrator and various boards and commissions.
 The legislative authority is vested in a seven-member Council with a presiding President of Council, who are elected to two-year terms.
 In addition to establishing City policies, Council is responsible for passing ordinances and adopting the budget.
-Other elected officials consist of the auditor, treasurer and law director, who are elected to four-year terms.
+Other elected officials consist of the auditor and the law director, who are elected to four-year terms, and the treasurer who is elected to a six-year term.